What is medical peace work?

 - Violence has a huge impact on health.
 Violence, in its various forms, acting at different levels, is a major cause of global morbidity and mortality.

 - Health professionals can easily become the perpetrators of violence.
 This can happen intentionally (through the abuse of power, through neglect, or omission), and unintentionally (by being part of a violent structure).

 - Health professionals have a great potential to treat, prevent and reduce violence, as well as to build peaceful societies in their role as healers, mediators, bridge builders, advocates, and educators.

-We will look further into these roles over the next three weeks.
+We will look further into these roles in this course.